 The international term ‘Pride’ denotes a series of events that may range from ordinary gatherings to parades, floats and parties.
-They concern the LGBT (lesbian, gay, bisexual, transgender, intersex) population, who are publicly demanding the dignity that every person should feel in regard to their sexual identity, while also openly celebrating their diversity and culture.
+They concern the LGBTI+ (lesbian, gay, bisexual, transgender, intersex, etc.) population, who are publicly demanding the dignity that every person should feel in regard to their sexual identity, while also openly celebrating their diversity and culture.
 At the same time, these events are an expression of the demands of this social group, with the main goal of eradicating negative stereotypes that prevail in the thoughts and actions of many people.

 ‘Pride’ began as an anniversary event, commemorating an incident that took place in New York on June 28, 1969.
 On that day, policemen raided a gay bar named the Stonewall Inn, on the pretext of illegal alcohol sales, during a series of consecutive raids in similar bars in the area, while general abuse of gay and transsexual persons was commonplace.